Vins95/DELL-Inspiron-7391-Hackintosh-EFI-/README.md

 * Power On Lid Open
 * Enable UEFI Network Stack
 * Sign Of Life : Early Logo Display / Early keyboard backlight
-* cfg lock and DVMT: DO AT YOUR OWN RISK!!!
-It may brick your laptop.